-We made Traeger smoked chicken thighs marinaded in teriyaki sauce the other night and they were amazing!
-So great that I thought we should share this easy smoker recipe with all of you. (originally published 6/20, affiliate links present)
+We made delicious chicken thighs marinaded in teriyaki sauce the other night and they were amazing!
+So great that I thought we should share this easy smoker recipe with all of you. (affiliate links present)

 Smoked Chicken Thighs

 We started this journey creating a lot of electric smoker recipes.
+At first we didn’t know if it would be a hit in our house so the first model was inexpensive but still worked better than expected.
+After a few months we were hookes.
 I kid you not, everything tastes better on the grate of this or a Traeger pellet grill I tell you.

 These need defrosted or fresh meat.
-If you wake up and realize you forgot to do that, follow our air fryer frozen chicken thighs recipe instead. 😉
+If you wake up and realize you forgot to do that, follow our air fryer frozen chicken thighs recipe instead. ๐ Smoking frozen meat isn’t so great.
+I mean you can do it because it will thaw out along the way but it will cook unevenly, take longer, and have a weirder texture when done.

 We think 300 degrees F is just about right.
-Higher than that won’t make them as tender, and lower than that just takes a lot longer and doesn’t seem to make a huge difference.
+Higher than that won’t make them as tender or get that deep smoke flavor.
+Llower than that just takes a lot longer and doesn’t seem to make a huge difference.

 Yes, we do.
 Initially the skin side is facing down to get a nice grill on them a bit.
 Then halfway through I flip them over so the top gets a bit more of a glaze on it (if you use a marinade).